 - After providing authorization to ASPPB and assigning a workflow for Part 1, the Arizona Board is not involved in any aspect of the exam scheduling process.

-- If your one-year deadline is approaching and you don't feel confident about passing the exam for whatever reason, you may email the Board and request an extension of time to take the EPPP.
-Please see the FAQ regarding extensions for more information relative to extensions.
+- If your one-year deadline is approaching and you don't feel confident about passing the exam for whatever reason, you may email the Arizona Board and request an extension of time to take the EPPP.
+Please see the FAQ regarding extensions for more information.

 After Taking the EPPP

 - Once an applicant has taken the exam, that application/approval cycle, including any extensions that may have been granted, is completed.